LISAC: Learned Coded Waveform Design for ISAC with OFDM: Numerical Experiments

-We can observe from the figure that the BER performance with a large $C$ is better by comparing the LISAC models with different $C$ parameters at $\lambda = 0.1$.\footnote{This is plausible because the waveform with $\lambda = 0.1$ corresponds to a communication-oriented one.} This is intuitive as the longer the block length the better the error correction ability.
-However, when $\lambda$ becomes larger, e.g., $\lambda = 10$, the LISAC waveform with $C = 256$ yields the worst BER performance.
+We observe that the BER performance with a large $C$ is better by comparing the LISAC models with different $C$ parameters at $\lambda = 0.1$.
+This is intuitive as the longer the block length the better the error correction ability. {Note that the waveform with $\lambda = 0.1$ puts more emphasis on communication performance.} However, when $\lambda$ becomes larger, e.g., $\lambda = 10$, the LISAC waveform with $C = 256$ yields the worst BER performance.
 This is attributed to the fact that, for $C = 256$, it is hard for the LISAC encoder to learn a length-$256$ codeword that is good for both sensing and error correction.
-In particular, the neural network is likely to get stuck at a local optima dominated by the sensing performance, instead of the global optima, which would achieve a lower BER, albeit with limited impact on the loss function.
-When the block length reduces, e.g., $C = 128$, it would be easier for the LISAC encoder to reach the global optimal.
-We observe that, setting $C = 128$ always yields a satisfactory performance over all $\lambda$ values.
-We further note that the BER performance of the baseline scheme in \cite{isac_waveform_design} is $0.13$, which is significantly outperformed by all the LISAC models due to the non-uniform power allocation over the $M$ different OFDM symbols \cite{isac_waveform_design}.
+The neural network is likely to get stuck at a local optima dominated by the sensing performance, instead of the global optima with a lower BER.
+When the block length reduces, e.g., $C = 128$, the LISAC encoder is more likely to reach the global optima.
+We find in simulations that the BER performance of the baseline scheme in \cite{isac_waveform_design} is $0.13$, which is significantly outperformed by all the LISAC models due to the non-uniform power allocation over OFDM symbols \cite{isac_waveform_design}.
 It can be seen in the figure that the LISAC system with $\lambda > 2$ yields even smaller sensing MSE compared with the benchmark (specifically designed for radar sensing), which is plausible as the analytical optimization method may converge to a sub-optimal solution.